SOM3-1/react-native-format-kit/README.md

 # react-native-format-kit

-Currency input utilities for React Native with controlled formatting, masking, validation, and display helpers built on `Intl.NumberFormat`.
-No external dependencies beyond React/React Native.
+Currency input utilities for React Native with controlled formatting, masking, validation, display helpers, and styling hooks built on `Intl.NumberFormat`.
+No external deps beyond React/React Native.

 > **Intl note**: On older Android versions you may need an `Intl` polyfill (e.g. `@formatjs/intl-numberformat`).